The exhibition is closed from 16 August until 2 September. We apologize for any inconvenience.

 From 1936 to 1938, civil engineer Konrad Zuse built the first mechanical and freely programmable computing machine – the first computer.
 The Z1 worked on the principle of binary numbers.
 It had input and output devices, an arithmetic unit, memory, and a program reader.
 Unfortunately, the Z1 was destroyed in World War II.
 Konrad Zuse therefore built a replica of his pioneering computer for the Deutsches Technikmuseum in 1989.

 Konrad Zuse, 1989, replica (original: 1938)

 The Z3 was an improvement on the Z1.
 It was the first fully functional, fully automated, program-controlled, and fully programmable computer.
 Like modern computers, the Z3 contained an arithmetic unit, a control unit, memory, and input and output devices.
 Zuse presented the original Z3 to scientists in May 1941.
-The Deutsches Technikmuseum now contains a replica that Zuse’s son, Prof. Horst Zuse, built in 2016 to commemorate the 75th anniversary of the Z3.
+The Deutsches Technikmuseum now contains a replica that Zuse’s son, Prof. Horst Zuse, built.

 The Z64 is an automated plotter controlled by punch cards.
 Konrad Zuse presented it at the 1961 Hannover Fair.
 The plotter is precise to 1/20 of a millimeter.
 It was controlled by two planetary gears that translated the digital signals on the punch tape into movements along the x- and y-axes.
 The device could plot points, arbitrary curves, and symbols in four colors.
 The Z64 had many applications, including for geodesy, meteorology, and road construction.